 The final field is perhaps the most important, but it also allows for a certain amount of personal creative expression.
 This is the signature field.
 Sign your check with your name, and do it consistently with your signature on other official paperwork if possible.
 This identifies you as the issuer of the check.
-If something goes wrong, they might consult this field to verify that you actually wrote it.
+The bank might consult this field to verify that you wrote it if something goes wrong.
 So, you probably shouldn’t get too carried away on the dotted line, although as already mentioned, you have a certain amount of creative freedom with your own handwriting.
 Legitimate check writing services will still ask you to fill out this part of the form.

 Voiding a Check

 There’s only one issue left to cover when it comes to writing a check.
 If you’ve made a major mistake in one of the fields on your check, you may need to void it to make sure that no one tries to deposit it erroneously.
 To void a check, simply write the word “VOID” in such a way that it covers all the fields on the check, and then once more in a blank space where you can clearly see it.
 This way, you obviously can’t deposit it.

 That’s the long and short of writing checks.
 Was it helpful?
 You might want to practice on your own before you try to send money to anyone if you’re rusty, or if you’ve never done it before.
 You can also compare your form to images of checks on the internet and practice by using a blank piece of paper.
 Before long, you’ll see that it’s really not rocket science.
 Soon enough it will become second nature.
 If it’s still a bit much to handle, call our team at CheckIssuing today.